Rasmus-Kibshede/ProjectCalculationTool_Rasmus/README.md

 - Clone locally
 - Create database using the sql scripts from the program in your local database maneger. starting with the start.sql and thereafter the testdata.sql
 - Set your envierment variables: user(username for local database), password(password for local database), url(jdbc:mysql://hostname:3306/projectcalculationtool?      reconnect=true&autoReconnect=true) change hostname to local hostname
+- Go into the ui testclasses and select the webdriver that suits you, Mac or Windows.
 - Run program and open the webbrowser to localhost:8080
 - Login to the program using the login username: test@yes.com and password: 123
 - Herafter you can create projects.